 - Not as sharp

-Western knives are generally pretty easy to maintain.
+Western blades are generally pretty easy to maintain.
 You will want to hone them after heavy usage to ensure the edge of the blade is properly aligned.
 Sharpening should only have to be done on occasion.

 Regardless of what the manufacturer recommends you should NEVER wash your knife in the dishwasher.
 This allows it to bump up against any number of things that can damage or dull the blade.
 Simply use hot soapy water and hand dry immediately.

-Japanese (Eastern Style) Chef’s Knives
+Japanese (Eastern Style)

 The forging technique is also quite different.
-Japanese knives are sharpened to a much steeper angle and so require a harder steel.
+Japanese blades are sharpened to a much steeper angle and so require a harder steel.
 Knives like the Shun Classic contain a hard steel core that is then clad with layers of Damascus stainless steel.
 This provides a balance of strength, flexibility, and helps prevent corrosion.